-- 11. Grants and Gifts: The commission shall prepare applications for City Commission approval for any gift, grant, bequest, device, lease, fee, development right, easement, covenant, or conveyance for the purpose of preservation, including state, federal, or corporate grants or bequests. - 12.
+- easement, covenant, or conveyance for the purpose of preservation, including state, federal, or corporate grants or bequests. - 12.
 Code Review: The commission shall review the provisions of this Code at least every five years to make comprehensive or individual changes deemed appropriate.
 The commission may make recommendations for amendment at any time deemed necessary to improve the enforceability of the Code. - 13.
 Compensation and Expenses: Commission members shall serve without compensation except for necessary expenses sustained in mandatory attendance at state historic preservation meetings and/or training as described above.
 The City Commission shall establish budget authority to provide for historic preservation administration and promotion activities.